COP4655-Devs/GroupAppAssignment/README.md

 ### App Evaluation
 - **Category:** Restaurant and Dining
-- **Mobile:** This app is primarily a mobile app, and would possible see an extention to Apple Watch and Android platforms or other mobile platforms.
+- **Mobile:** This app is primarily a mobile app, and would possible see an extension to Apple Watch and Android platforms or other mobile platforms.
-- **Story:** Displays a button for the user to click, and will display a resturant in the near by area to go to.
+- **Story:** Displays a button for the user to click, and will display a restaurant in the nearby area to go to.
 - **Market:** Anyone can use this app.
-Preferebly a person old enough to navigate to and from a public restaurant found on google maps.
+Preferably a person old enough to navigate to and from a public restaurant found on google maps.
 - **Habit:** This app can be used any time and any day.
-Can make for a perfect ice breaker, or if someone doesnt know where to eat, app-e-tizer will help you fine dine.
+Can make for a perfect ice breaker, or if someone doesn't know where to eat, app-e-tizer will help you fine dine.
 - **Scope:** First, the app will consist of a single button to pick a place to eat, and display it on the screen.
 Later we would like to add in parameters such as price range, type of food, delivery options, and place distance.

 ## Product Spec